kiranshila/Doplarr/README.md

 ## Why does this exist

 - Uses modern Discord slash commands and components, which provides a clean, performant UI on desktop and mobile
+  - This has the added benifit of not requiring privileged intents, so this bot will *never* look at message content
-- Simple codebase, <1k lines of code which _should_ make it easy to maintain
+- Simple codebase, <1k lines of code which makes it easier to maintain.
+[Code is not an asset](https://robinbb.com/blog/code-is-not-an-asset/)
-- Simple configuration, no need to have a whole web frontend
+- Simple configuration, no need to have a whole web frontend just for configuration
-- Powered by Clojure and [Discljord](https://github.com/IGJoshua/discljord), a markedly good language 😛
+- Powered by Clojure and [Discljord](https://github.com/IGJoshua/discljord), a markedly good combination 😛

 ### Caveats